zushenyan/Resume/README.md

 Andrew Yan
 ---
-A self-taught software engineer since 14.
-Coding in spare time sometimes.
-Love to learn and read technology stuffs, expecially programming humors.
+A self-taught programmer since 14-year-old.

+Started as a software engineer in a Taiwan company which develops products with millions of users around the world.
+During that time, I built and maintained single page applications with HTML/CSS/JavaScript and various edge frontend technologies in day-to-day tasks, along with special ones like creating A/B tests and researching solutions to improve products and engineering quality.

 Here are pages related to me:
 - [Github](https://github.com/zushenyan)